TheProgrammingArchive/weather-terminal/README.md

 ## USAGE:
   You can use this project for your own use alone!
 If you are going to use this somewhere else, please read our license for our copyright and production claims.
-In case of using it is compulsary to provide the link __AND__ the names of contributors to this project
+In case of using this project, it is compulsary for the user to provide the link __AND__ the names of contributors to this project.